Ronnie Screwvala: upGrad

 Screwvala co-founded upGrad, which is one of the largest Online Education companies in India - focused on the higher Education and Specialization sector.
 They focus majorly on Digital Marketing, Data Analytics, Digital Technology Management, Data Driven Management and Product Management. upGrad has tie-ups with several colleges including MICA.

 USports

-Screwvala co-founded U Sports with a focus on three sports, Kabaddi a popular sport in India and around Asia (his team U Mumba is one of the top teams in the 12 team ProKabaddi League), E Sports and in Football where under the brand U Dreams the focus is to train and manage talent under various years of age for a sustained duration, and then manage their careers for the long term to play professionally in India and globally.
+Screwvala co-founded U Sports with a focus on three sports, Kabaddi a popular sport in India and around Asia (his team U Mumba is one of the top teams in the 12 team Pro Kabaddi League), E Sports and in Football where under the brand U Dreams the focus is to train and manage talent under various years of age for a sustained duration, and then manage their careers for the long term to play professionally in India and globally.

 RSVP Movies

-RSVP Movies is Screwvala's re-entry into the media and entertainment industry.
-This time is focussed on developing its own scripts and screenplays and working with directors that share the common vision of storytelling.
+RSVP Movies is a film production company established by Ronnie Screwvala.
+The company develops original scripts and screenplays in collaboration with various directors.